andreykobal/polygon-ai-nft-avatars-minter/ai-nft-implementation/README.md

   }
   ```

-### GameItems.sol
+### AISFT.sol

-The `GameItems.sol` contract handles the 1155 semi-fungible token (SFT) diamonds in Interactive AI NFT Avatars.
+The `AISFT.sol` contract handles the 1155 semi-fungible token (SFT) diamonds in Interactive AI NFT Avatars.
 Players can collect these diamonds and use them to claim rewards.

-Important code snippets from `GameItems.sol`:
+Important code snippets from `AISFT.sol`:

 - `batchMint` function: This function allows the batch minting of diamond tokens with the provided token URIs and assigns them to the caller's address.
   ```solidity